obervinov/users-package/README.md

       }
       ```

-  - `rate_limits`: Information about rate limits, including the
+  - `requests_ratelimits`: Information about rate limits, including the
       - `end_time` of the rate limit

       ```json